Clone Cyber III Clone

 I did nay have a spent casin' handy t' install t' thrust rin' so I set that on top o' everythin' else on me desk so I would have a marginally more difficult time forgettin' it.

 I had been indecisive as t' what paint scheme I was goin' t' use but finally decided on doin' all three stages with fluorescent yellow and leavin' myself open t' doin' somethin' extra with t' some o' t' fins and t' nosecone.
-T' first application o' yellow be given t' all stages and it was apparent and at least one more would be needed.
+Ahoy!
+T' first application o' yellow be given t' all stages and it be apparent and at least one more would be needed.

 I masked off all but t' NC and a single fin on each stage and then stared sprayin' with fluorescent red.
 Arrr!
-Avast!
 This went on in only two coats.

 PROs: it looks retro (in t' sense o' me youth)